amkalsi/monojet/README.md

 ```

-3. Set the couplings for the ddX Yukawa term as follows, only allowing down-bottom (i=1, j=3) interactions;
+3. Set the couplings for the ddX Yukawa term as follows, only allowing down-bottom ( \lambda i=1, j=3) interactions;

 ```
 6 0.000000e+00 # lam1R113